Biceps Tendon Rupture

 As mentioned, Dr. Knight uses a novel method that avoids the necessity of metal anchors, which is, in the long term, much better for the healing process.
 It is important that you are able to return to your life and work just as before your injury, and Dr. Knight will make sure that that happens.

-Biceps Tendon Rupture Videos
+Biceps Tendon Rupture Fact Sheet

 Distal Biceps Repair Animation Video